AlgoMaster Logo

 Loading...

-The critical architectural elements in this code are:
+The important architectural details in this code are:

-1. The `max_iterations` guard.
-Without this, a confused agent could loop forever, burning tokens and money.
-In production, you would also add a token budget and a wall-clock timeout.
+1. The max_iterations guard.
+Without this, an agent can loop until it exhausts time, quota, or money.
+In production, add a token budget, tool-call budget, and wall-clock timeout.

 2. The messages list as state.
-The entire agent state is the conversation history.
-This grows with each iteration, which means later iterations cost more.
+In this simple version, the agent state is the conversation history.
+It grows with each iteration, so later iterations cost more.

 3. The exit condition.
-The loop ends when the LLM responds without tool calls, or when max_iterations is reached.
+The loop ends when the model responds without tool calls, or when max_iterations is reached.
 Both paths need to return something useful to the user.

 When This Pattern Fits